#arcade

 Content Organization

 Simplify the IA so the structure matches how producers actually move.
-Shift cognitive load away from the interface.
+Getting artists closer to the music.

 Search